How Does In-Flight Wi-Fi Work, Anyway?

 Some airlines charge around $10 for in-flight Wi-Fi, while others are testing trials of free Wi-Fi for passengers with hopes of implementing it permanently in the future.
 If you plan on using open Wi-Fi at any point during your trip, make sure you know the risks and how to use it properly.

 Easy Internet access is awesome—though you may hear an airplane sound letting you know you’ll need to turn off your in-flight Wi-Fi for a portion of the flight.
 So, as in-flight Wi-Fi becomes as commonplace as beverage service, the rules, connectivity, and prices are destined to change.
-Until then, learn more about why “airplane” is sometimes also spelled “aeroplane,” why it’s cold on airplanes, and how airplane toilets work.
+Until then, learn more about how many planes are in the sky right now, why “airplane” is sometimes also spelled “aeroplane,” why it’s cold on airplanes, and how airplane toilets work.

 Additional reporting by Elizabeth Manneh.